 I noted that the television in Dick's room is the same one as in the Boulder apartment.
 What is opposite the television in the Boulder apartment?

-On the television set the movie is playing that has to do with the drilling of a tunnel through a mountain.
-It is drilled from opposite ends and meets at the middle.
+On the television set in Boulder the movie that was played had to do with the drilling of a railroad tunnel through a mountain.
+The tunnel is drilled from opposite ends and meets at the middle.
 Opposite this, there is the painting of the horse racing down the railroad track.
 In the bathroom, Danny is having his first shining of the elevators, the girls, the blood.

-In A Clockwork Orange, the idea of the resurrection of the past through photography, being very real, is about to happen to Alex in his Ludovico treatment.
+In A Clockwork Orange, the idea of the resurrection of the past through cinematography is the crux of Ludovico treatment.
 He will watch films in which he sees first what appears to be real life, blood looking even more real on the screen than in real life, and then he will watch films of Nazi Germany.
-Afterward, every time he hears the music that was playing, those viewings, in essence, are resurrected, those happenings.
-He becomes sick, just as he became sick when viewing the movies due the medication he was given.
+Afterward, every time he hears the music that was playing during those viewings, the nausea that was inspired by the drugs he was given is resurrected.
+He has been programmed to become ill.

-This television was opposite the railroad painting in the Boulder apartment, while Danny was having his first vision.
+In Boulder, this television was opposite the painting of the horse while Danny was having his first vision.
 Now Dick is about to have his vision, and the same television is opposite a painting, above his head, that represents much the same thing as in the railroad painting, as in the image of the comic from A Clockwork Orange.
 Something is about to be resurrected.
 An anamnesis.

 I've discussed how Kubrick has positioned the lodge at a kind of 0 point, the Continental Divide, and I think in EWS that Kubrick positions Bill at a kind of 0 point in Greenwich, as in the 0 point for the Greenwich time line.
 We see this in the world maze that Jack (or the audience) viewed, that took the place of the maze in the lobby.
 A partner idea seems to me be an expression of the Primal Point, Resheit, the beginning.
 "Beyond this point, nothing is known," as the Zohar says.
 With the pairing of lamps, illumination, to either side, one can think of it as 1-0-1.
 The reason I bring this up is due Kubrick choosing channel 10 as the one that will bring Dick his news, and we have a multiplicity of 10s here, just as with the Rainbow costume shop in Eyes Wide Shut, Bill having been invited to the end of the rainbow, of which the address is 10 when he first visits it, then when he returns the next day it has two 10s on its facade.
 I explore in my analysis of Eyes Wide Shut how this idea of the primal point, 0, is possibly seen in the choice of Greenwich village is the stage for much of the activity, a correspondence being had with Greenwich Mean Time (1-0-1, a center point had by virtue of it being absolute time).
 This could be compared to Kubrick's plotting of the position of the Overlook according to the Going-to-the-sun Road.
 Yes, the action in The Shining is all supposed to be happening in Colorado, but the film opens with the VW on the Going-to-the-Sun road in Glacier National Park.
 The last scene on the road during the opening, before we cut to the Overlook, places the VW traveling west and situated east of the Continental Divide.
 The 2nd time the VW ambles up to the Overlook, the last scene on the road before Kubrick cuts to the lodge, places the VW traveling east while being situated west of the Continental Divide.
 In other words, as far as the film's VW on the Going-to-the-Sun road is concerned, the Overlook is at the Continental Divide, another expression of 1-0-1, the primal point and its relationship to manifested duality and the tree of life.